Researcher and author who wrote the comprehensive story of Hengistbury Head.

 hand and the extraordinary recent experience of the UK Referendum.
 All three deal with the unexpected.

-Road to Brexit was published on 22 January 2017.
-It looks at the whole affair including the political background, the publicity of the campaign, the arguments,
+Road to Brexit was published in 2017.
+It looks at the whole affair including the political background, the publicity of the campaign, the arguments, motivations,